Dominik-97/curriculum-vitae/index.md

 ### Domain knowledge

-- Listed are fields I worked in and I consider myselft to grasp solid understanding of the underlying concepts:
+- Listed are the fields I worked in, and I consider myself to grasp a solid understanding of the underlying concepts:
-  - telecomunications,
+  - telecommunications,
-  - financial producs such as investment products, insurance products, loans,
+  - financial products such as investment products, insurance products, loans,
   - human resources,
   - banking,
   - corporate law,